-Sometimes it can be difficult to remember who you have been in contact with over the years.
+Sometimes it is not very easy to remember who you have been in contact with over the years.
 Start by thinking about your previous coworkers and managers.
 These will be your most credible sources because they have worked with you directly.
 If you still are short on references, next identify any family friends or neighbors with whom you are close.
 If you were or are involved in volunteer or community programs, there are bound to be people there that you could ask.

-Finally, if you are truly desperate and cannot think of anyone else to ask, you could ask a family member if they could speak about you, although you should try to avoid this.
+Finally, if you are truly desperate and cannot think of anyone else to ask, you could ask a family member if they could speak about you.
+However, it would help if you tried to avoid this.
 Employers prefer to see professional relationships.

 How to Ask for a Reference